tansanchian/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [E][] party (from: Thu, 12 Dec 2024, 04:00 PM to: Thu, 12 Dec 2024, 05:00 PM)
-"Now you have 3 tasks in the list. (included archived tasks)
+Now you have 3 tasks in the list. (included archived tasks)
 ```

 ## Marking task: ```mark <task index>```